 Pioneers of American Modern Dance is designed to introduce students not only to the basic techniques of modern dance, but also to the social, historical, and cultural changes of the twentieth century that made America ripe for new dance forms.
 Important figures in the dance world from the turn of the century to 1940 will be presented, along with their techniques, theories of movement and compositional ideas.
 Exposure to this study will enable the students to integrate the thought behind the movement with the action.
 Studio course.

+DAN*H114 Hip Hop 1 credit

+This course is designed to introduce students to the skills of Hip Hop dance with emphasis on general body technique and development, rhythmic awareness, rhythmic combinations of movement and various hip hop styles.
+It will segue from the Bee Bop and Doo Woo era into Locking, Popping and Breakin’, 1980’s and 1990’s Street Style, and basic House, Voguing, Krumping among others.
+It includes the historical and cultural perspectives that are particular to this American dance genre and cultural lifestyle.

 DAN*H118 Dance Pedagogy for Early Childhood

 (also listed as ECE*H118) 1 credit